"Gabriel?" the voice on the other end says in disbelief.

 "I'll come down there right now."
 Gabe can hear Collin getting up, dropping everything.

-They meet in Albuquerque two days later at a cheap motel because they'd spent literally all of their money on gas.
+Gabriel and Collin meet in Albuquerque two days later at a cheap motel because they'd spent literally all of their money on gas.
 It was a long fucking drive but seeing Collin again, God was it worth it.
-Gabe had to decency to change out of his bloody clothes so Collin isn't at all freaked to see him.
-To Collin's pleasant surprise, Gabe goes in for a hug and Collin hugs him back, squeezing tight and not wanting to let go.
+Seeing Collin's pleasant surprise, Gabe goes in for a hug and Collin hugs him back, squeezing tight and not wanting to let go.

 "I missed you," Gabe admits.
 Christ, it's like he can't stop opening up.